-The proposed Architectural and Transportation Barriers Compliance Board (Access Board) Guidelines for Shared Use Paths are unique, as the Shared Use Paths are designed for recreational as well as for transportation use.
-The proposed guidelines will apply to the design, construction, and alterations of pedestrian and bicycle facilities in the public right-of-way and were not addressed in the previous Access Board rulemaking.
+The proposed Architectural and Transportation Barriers Compliance Board (Access Board) Guidelines for Shared Use Paths are unique as the Shared Use Paths are designed for recreational as well as for transportation use.
+The proposed guidelines will apply to the design, construction and alterations of pedestrian and bicycle facilities in the Public Right-of-way and were not addressed in the previous Access Board rulemaking.

-The Guidelines will be adopted as City Standards for accessible trails and will be incorporated into the City's Development Process Manual (DPM) once they are approved and available.
+The Guidelines will be adopted as City Standards for accessible trails and will be incorporated into the City's design process once they are approved and available.